The following Value Added Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 Businesses may offer engineering insurance that is intended to protect large capital items of machinery against damage or faults.
 The insurer may also offer the customer an inspection service in connection with the insurance product which may be used to reduce claims or the level of cover offered.

-These types of organisations normally provide insurance against accident, sickness, redundancy, old age, etc. They are not for profit organisations and their insurance capital is derived from the payments made by their members.
+These types of organisations normally provide insurance against accident, sickness, redundancy, old age, etc. They are not for profit organisations and their insurance capital is derived from the payments made

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.